coastalconservation/.github/profile/README.md

 - Characterize and predict potential range shifts occurring within the Point Conception region.
 - Establish a ranking system to prioritize species for monitoring based on the likelihood of coastal range extensions or retractions within the Preserve.

 The code used to conduct these analyses can be found in the [coastal-species-analysis](https://github.com/coastalconservation/coastal_species_analysis) repository.
-All components of the project are compiled into an interactive dashboard, built using R Shiny, available in the [dashboard](https://github.com/coastalconservation/dashboard) repository.
+All components of the project are compiled into an interactive web application, built using R Shiny, available in the [dashboard](https://github.com/coastalconservation/dashboard) repository.

+Link to interactive web application: [CRISP: California Ranges of Intertidal Species Portal]( https://tnc-dangermond.shinyapps.io/crisp/)

 ## Data Sources